The Canadian Dental Care Plan (CDCP) & Canada Dental Benefit

 • Can I choose my own dentist?
 Maybe not – patients will have to search for dentists who agree to participate, despite the unclear terms and conditions set by the government.

 • Will it be easy to get the care I need?
-Maybe not – dentists expect there will be a lot of red tape that may delay care and not make this a smooth process.
+Many dentists now participate in CDCP but concerns continue to exist over the administration of the program.
 Unlike other dental benefits programs, the CDCP has inserted processes that get in the way of how patients can access essential oral health care, and the relationship they have with their dentist.
+The Preauthorization process for some types of dental work is one example of a CDCP process that has resulted in delays in delivering quality care for patients.

-As experts in oral health care, the dental associations, representing over 25,000 dentists across the country, have pointed out that the CDCP does not meet most of the principles of our proposed framework.
+As experts in oral health care, the provincial and territorial dental associations–representing over 25,000 dentists across the country–initially pointed out that the CDCP did not meet most of the principles of our proposed framework.
 This is an historic investment, so it is critical that the federal government truly gets it right.

 The Canada Dental Benefit